jayvicsanantonio/tracknstick-api/README.md

 ## Authentication

-All API endpoints require an API key for authentication.
-The API key must be sent in the `X-API-Key` header with each request.
+API endpoints are protected using Clerk.
+Requests must include a valid JWT session token obtained from your Clerk frontend application in the `Authorization: Bearer <token>` header.
+The backend verifies this token using the `@clerk/express` middleware.

 ## Rate Limiting